jdrichardsappacad/fullstack-project-dashboard-starter/backend/backend.md

 from `app.js` into your `./routes/index.js` file.
 Update the route to use `res.json()` in order to render a JSON response of `message: "test root index"`.

-Now you'll add a test route in your `./routes/products.js`.
-Create a route that handles a GET request to the `/` path.
-Have your result `send` a JSON response of `message: "test products index"`.
+Now you'll add a test route in your `./routes/api/index.js` and `./routes/api/products.js`.
+Create a route that handles a GET request to the `/api` and a route that handles a GET request to the `/api/products`. path.
+Have your result `send` a JSON response of `message: "test api index"` and `message:
+"test products index"`, respectively.

 ### Testing requests on Postman